chasemcd/interactive-gym/README.rst

 Instructions for installation can be found in the respective README.md files in the ``examples/`` directory.

-In both examples we follow the same file structure with three key files:
-1. ``{game}_callback.py``: This file defines how we collect data using hooks in the app.
-2. ``{game}_*_server.py``: This file launches the app for a particular experiment.
-3. ``{game}_utils.py``: In the utils file, we define the process by which we render objects in the browser (e.g., defining a function that specifies sprite relationship, canvas objects, etc.).

 Example AI policies as ONNX files are also included in the ``policies/`` directory.